Contraz/demosys-py/docs/source/settings.rst

   - ``core``: glfw.OPENGL_CORE_PROFILE,
   - ``compat``: glfw.OPENGL_COMPAT_PROFILE,

-- ``forward_compat`` True, is required for the project to work on OS X
+- ``forward_compat`` True, is required for the project to work on OS X and drivers only supporting forward compatibility.

-The default opengl version is 4.1.
-Some older systems might need that tuned down to 3.3, but generally 4.1 is widely supported.
-To make your project work on OS X you cannot move past version 4.1 (sadly).
+..
+Note:: To make your project work on OS X you cannot move past version 4.1 (sadly).
    This doesn't mean we cannot move past 4.1, but as of right now we focus on implementing features up to 4.1.

 WINDOW
 ^^^^^^

-Window properties.
-If you are using Retina display, be aware that these values refer to the virual size.
-The actual buffer size will be 2 x.
+Window/screen properties.
+If you are using Retina or 4k displays, be aware that these values can refer to the virtual size.
+The actual buffer size will be larger.

 .. code:: python